Automated Deployment of PHP Applications using git

 fi

-#6 Let the (heroku-like) Fun Begin: Automated Deployment for WordPress
+#6 Let the (heroku-like) Fun Begin: Automated Deployment for Wordpress

 Now that everything is setup.
 I am free to develop new themes, install new plugins and update on my local development box.
 Once everything is working properly locally commit and push.
 The post-receive hook automatically deploys the code changes to my live webserver for me.